ibm-mas/ansible-devops/docs/playbooks/aiservice.md

 * `USE_AWS_DB2` A flag indicating whether to use an AWS-hosted DB2 instance (default value is: false)
 * `AISERVICE_CLUSTER_DOMAIN` Provide custom domain (default value is: empty)
 * `AISERVICE_IS_EXTERNAL_ROUTE` A flag indicating to enable external route (default value is: false)

+# warning

+**Please notice that minio deployment role is just for testing purpose.
+User should use own minio (secure) deployment or use AWS S3.**

 Usage